Bowling for brain cancer

 Food for thought

-2018 rider and brain cancer survivor Ross Bowles is hosting a fundraising dinner to support his ride next year.
-His wife Di is organising the evening and had this advice: “Try to find a restaurant that will offer a discount and if possible BYO.
+Rider and brain cancer survivor Ross Bowles is hosted a fundraising dinner to support his fundraising efforts.
+His wife Di organised the evening and had this advice: “Try to find a restaurant that will offer a discount and if possible BYO.
 You can then set the ticket price and hold raffles etc. It’s a great excuse for dinner with family and friends and a wonderful way of building a community of support”.

 What’s a weekend trip to Bunnings without a sausage sizzle?
 This is a great way to generate solid fundraising dollars – particularly if you can garner the support of local businesses to donate sausages, drinks and buns or contribute to the costs.
 Bookings need to be made up to six months in advance – and a team of enthusiastic helpers will make it a fun and successful day.